code-free89/TaxiApp/README.md

 * Change tab order in profile edit, should do names before address bits
 * Don't include /public/uploads in git
 * Use variables for CSS colours and pixel sizes
-* Jobs / bookings page gives error if you have no profile
 * Testing!

 Done (previous TODOs)